angular-redux/store/articles/intro-tutorial.md

 Take a look at https://github.com/angular-redux/example-app for a more complex example, including Redux integration with Angular's router and forms APIs.

-Also check out the [docs](docs) folder for deep-dives into specific subjects people have asked about.
+Also check out the [articles](articles) folder for deep-dives into specific subjects people have asked about.